 The assessment program includes the completion of a questionnaire which documents information on career and work plans, previous academic achievement and other relevant information.
 Assessment also includes an examination of individual skill levels in reading, writing and mathematics.
-Information on skills may come from ACT, SAT, or TASP results, previous college-level work, or from scores on the standardized tests administered free of charge by the College.
+Information on skills may come from ACT, SAT, previous college-level work or from scores on the standardized tests administered free of charge by the College.
+Students who have taken TASP also need their TASP scores.

-Because of the importance of such information, students should have official copies of ACT, SAT, or TASP scores and transcripts mailed to the Admissions Office or bring them personally at the time of application.
+Because of the importance of such information, students should have official copies of ACT, SAT or TASP scores and transcripts mailed to the Admissions Office or bring them personally at the time of application.
 It is the responsibility of the student to make these available.

 The assessment program provides information needed in advisement.
 Academic advisement sessions provide a framework for informed decision-making on the part of students and advisors.
-Information on a student's skills, abilities, career plans, educational background, life experiences, and motivation is important in helping the student and advisor make selections from the many educational options available.
-However, the College reserves the right to insist students enroll in the appropriate remediation should assessment results indicate a need for the improvement of skills in reading, writing, and/or mathematics.
+Information on a student's skills, abilities, career plans, educational background, life experiences and motivation is important in helping the student and advisor make selections from the many educational options available.
+However, the College reserves the right to insist students enroll in the appropriate remediation should assessment results indicate a need for the improvement of skills in reading, writing and/or mathematics.

-Details of assessment and advisement procedures are available through the College Counseling Center or in the "Schedule of Classes" each semester.
+Details of assessment and advisement procedures are available through the College Counseling Center, International Center or in the "Schedule of Classes" each semester.

 Students who did not have at least 3 college-level credit hours prior to the 1989 Fall Semester must take the TASP (Texas Academic Skills Program) test either prior to, or during, their semester of enrollment in 15 college-level credit hours.
 Such students must report TASP scores prior to their next semester of enrollment.
-Should students fail either the reading, writing, or mathematics section of TASP, they will be required to continuously enroll in the appropriate remediation until the failed section is passed.
+Should students fail either the reading, writing or mathematics section of TASP, they will be required to enroll continuously and participate in the appropriate remediation until the failed section is passed.